How Long is Drug Rehab?

 • Long-term rehab offers continuous care and support for newly sober individuals.

-• Long-term rehab keeps clients away from negative influences for a longer period of time.
+• Long-term rehab keeps clients away from negative influences for a longer period.

-• Research studies support the idea that long-term rehab results in fewer relapses and more continuous abstinence from drugs and alcohol.
+• Research studies show that long-term rehab leads to fewer relapses.
+It also helps people stay sober from drugs and alcohol.

-The duration of time you spend in rehab will vary depending on several factors:
+The duration of time you spend in inpatient rehab will vary depending on several factors:

 • The severity of your addiction